c0fec0de/anytree/README.rst

 **Extending any python class to become a tree node**

-The enitre tree magic is encapsulated by NodeMixin_ add it as base class and the class becomes a tree node:
+The entire tree magic is encapsulated by NodeMixin_ add it as base class and the class becomes a tree node:

 >>> from anytree import NodeMixin, RenderTree